edefalque/signalk-stripcharts/README.md

 Signalk-stripcharts comes with all required dependencies (including c3 charting library and d3 visualization library).

-Choose one of the following methods as applicable.
+Choose one of the following methods as applicable or desired:

-### Available as a Signal K Webapp:
+### >> Install as a Signal K Webapp:

 If Signal K node server (https://github.com/SignalK/signalk-server-node) is installed on your server:
-- log in to the Signal K dashboard
+- login to the Signal K dashboard
-- install Signalk-stripcharts from its Webapps Appstore
+- open the left hand side menu
+- select Appstore, then Available and find Signalk-Stripcharts (if not found, it is probably already installed)
+- click on the install icon next to the version number
-- restart the dashboard
+- when installation is finished, click on the dashboard restart button

-You can now start Signalk-stripcharts launcher from the Webapps Appstore Installed apps
+You can now start signalk-stripcharts launcher from the dashboard Webapps/installed applications list.

-### Installation on a client device:
+### >> Install on a client device:
-- Download the ZIP file from https://github.com/edefalque/signalk-stripcharts and unzip in a folder
+- Download the ZIP file from https://github.com/edefalque/signalk-stripcharts and unzip in a folder.

+(by default, it will be installed in a folder named signalk-stripcharts-master, rename folder to signalk-stripcharts)

-### Installation on a node server (typically the boat Signal K server):
+### >> Install on a node server (typically the boat Signal K server):
 - Use npm: [sudo] npm install signalk-stripcharts

-This will install Signalk-stripcharts and its dependencies c3 and d3 under the closest node_modules folder higher up in the hierarchy.
+This will install Signalk-stripcharts under the closest node_modules folder higher up in the hierarchy.

 ## Basic usage

-Use index.html as a launch menu.
+Start the launch menu:
+- If installed as a Signal K Webapps: from your client or on the Signal K server, access the Signal K dashboard, then start Signalk-Stripcharts from the dashboard Webapps menu

+You may also:
+- If installed on a (Signal K) node server: from your client browser enter url *mynodeserver:port*/signalk-stripcharts
+- If installed on a client: double click on *...path...*/signalk-stripcharts/index.html

-Here you can choose the Signal K server and choose a set of charts, then push the "Launch Signalk-stripcharts" button.
+On the launch menu you can choose the Signal K server (same or distinct from the node server where signalk-stripcharts is installed) and choose a set of charts, then push the "Launch Signalk-stripcharts" button.
+If you are connected to the Internet try first with the default selections of the launch menu.

 When the charts are displayed:
 - hover on a legend: the corresponding plot is highlighted, the others dimmed; the corresponding Signal K path is displayed above the legend